eartsar/blog/content/day-seven.md

 Our AirBnB room this time is with a young couple who are super chill and awesome.
 The house is beautiful, and we traded some VT goodies for some NM goodies.
 Two pepper beers?
 What's a pepper beer...
 We'll have to try it tomorrow when not on the road...

 We'll spend some more time in Santa Fe, tomorrow.
 As per usual - fantastic town/city, and deserving of its own trip.
 We depart early tomorrow afternoon for **Flagstaff, AZ**.
 We won't be seeing the Grand Canyon tomorrow, though.
-Rather, we'll likely to the following day super early to see it at sunrise.
+Rather, we'll likely go the following day super early to see it at sunrise.
 Dope.

 More at [Instagram](https://www.instagram.com/eitanromanoff/)